Which of the following correctly lists the main reactants and pro... | Channels for Pearson+

 1

-Recognize the main products of the Krebs Cycle.
-As the cycle progresses, carbon dioxide (CO2) is released as a waste product.
-NADH and FADH2 are produced as they carry electrons to the electron transport chain, and ATP is generated as a direct energy source.
+Identify the main products of glycolysis: The end products of glycolysis are pyruvate, ATP, and NADH.
+Pyruvate is the final product of the glucose breakdown, while ATP and NADH are generated as energy carriers.

-Evaluate the options given in the problem.
-Compare each set of reactants and products to the known reactants and products of the Krebs Cycle.
+Evaluate the given options: Compare each option to the identified reactants and products.
+The correct option should list glucose and ATP as reactants, and pyruvate, ATP, and NADH as products.

-Select the option that correctly lists Acetyl-CoA, NAD+, and FAD as reactants, and CO2, NADH, FADH2, and ATP as products, which aligns with the biochemical processes of the Krebs Cycle.
+Select the correct answer: Based on the evaluation, choose the option that correctly lists glucose and ATP as reactants, and pyruvate, ATP, and NADH as products.

 Watch next

-Master Krebs Cycle with a bite sized video explanation from Jason Amores SumpterStart learning
+Master Glycolysis with a bite sized video explanation from Jason Amores SumpterStart learning

 Related Videos